mead-ml/mead-baseline/python/addons/README.md

   - Achieves *40.2537* on WNUT17, a significant improvement over the baseline

 - [Tagger with ELMo embeddings](tagger_elmo.py)
   - Uses ELMo embeddings (see info above) concatenated with word embeddings using 1 or 2 bidirectional LSTM layers.
-With a single BLSTM layer, it achieves ~*42.2* F1 on WNUT17, which appears to be SoTA
+With a single BLSTM layer, it achieves ~*42.2* F1 on WNUT17, and up to *92* F1 on CONLL2003
   - This model requires `tensorflow_hub` (see info above)
   - Run using [this config](../mead/config/wnut-elmo.json)
     - `mead-train --config config/wnut-elmo.json`